 When it reached the 4th hour, I was suddenly overwhelmed by crippling fear.

 As the roles were reversed with him calming me down in my seat, I tried to analyze my situation.
 “Okay, what changed here?”
-Am I suddenly scared of flying because I’ve become more conscious about flight accidents?
+Am I suddenly scared of flying because I’ve become more conscious of flight accidents?
 Of the concept of life and death?
-Of the fact that there are two strangers that are flying this plane who I’m placing my life’s fate on?
+Of the fact that there are two strangers flying this plane who I’m placing my life’s fate on?

 When the plane started go through turbulence yet again, I suddenly realized what was wrong: 1 to 3 hours of turbulence was fine — I was programmed to withstand that since childhood — but to stretch the experience for over 18 hours…?

 Besides, I wasn’t well-informed about turbulence either.
-I just knew that they typically happen but as I sat there for long hours, I wondered what is it really about?
-Does it signal danger?
+I just knew that they typically happen but as I sat there for long hours, I wondered…. what is it really about?
+Does it signal potential danger?

 Having absorbed these concerns, every fiber in my being was screaming and yearning for land; I badly wanted to get out in order to clear my thoughts but I was clearly stuck in that flying piece of metal with nowhere to go… Jittery and afraid, I didn’t know what else to do but I clearly didn’t want to inconvenience anyone (bad move of course).

-When our plane finally landed, my anxiousness naturally subsided… but of course at that time, I was terribly frustrated.
+When our plane finally landed, my anxiousness naturally subsided… but of course, at that time, I was terribly frustrated.

 I absolutely didn’t want to experience that EVER again, nor did I want to fully develop my newfound fear of flying!
-Besides, I had to take another flight back home after that trip.
-Add the fact that I had more international trips planned for the future.
+Besides, I had to take another flight back home after that trip — add the fact that I had more international trips planned for the future.
 I made the decision to start a travel lifestyle after all because it’s my one true dream; so for sure, I’m not going to let yet another fear stop me!

 That’s why starting that day, I took the steps to manage my fear so that it wouldn’t get any worse.

-Now I bet that you had a different situation that triggered your fear of flying — it could definitely be something worse than mine — but I can assure you that it’s always something that you can cope with, if not overcome.
+That being said, I bet that you had a different situation that triggered your fear of flying — it could definitely be something worse than mine — but I can assure you that it’s always something that you can cope with, if not overcome.

 » Find out exactly what you’re afraid of, and then face the facts